-Tea and coffee owe their fragrance to aromatic substances and their stimulating properties to the presence of caffeine or trimethyldioxypurine.
+Tea and coffee owe their fragrance to aromatic substances, and their stimulating properties to the presence of caffeine or trimethyldioxypurine.
 Cocoa contains about 30 per cent. of fat and 20 per cent. of protein, and is therefore a food.
 It has also stimulating properties owing to the presence of theobromine, or dimethyldioxypurine.
-The methylpurines contained in these beverages do not give rise to uric acid in the body.

 Alcohol undergoes oxidation in the body to a limited extent, and to that extent it acts as a food.
 Its value as a food is, however, more than counterbalanced by its action as a poison.
-If taken in any quantity, it interferes first with the higher mechanism for inhibition, later it disturbs the mechanism for muscular co-ordination, and finally it paralyses the whole nervous system.
+If taken in any quantity, it interferes first with the inhibitory powers of the higher centres of the brain, later it disturbs the mechanism for muscular co-ordination, and finally it paralyses the whole nervous system.
 The continued use of alcohol, moreover, leads to degenerative changes in the tissues and organs of the body, and in that way it shortens life.